![]() |

 Performs the backward pass of the global max - pooling operation.

-None |
+| None |

 This function performs the backward pass of the global max - pooling operation.
 First, it checks if the output tensor of the input node requires gradient computation.
 If so, it retrieves the host data and gradients of the output tensor.
 Then, it iterates over each batch and channel of the input tensor's output.
-For each combination of batch index i
+For each combination of batch index i and channel index j, it calculates an index idx and uses the find method to locate the position of the maximum value in the input tensor corresponding to the output value at idx.
+Finally, it sets the gradient at that position in the input tensor using the setData method.

 Memory management strategy: This function does not allocate or deallocate any memory directly.
 It operates on the existing data and gradient tensors of the input and output.
 Exception handling mechanism: There is no explicit exception handling in this function.
-If the hostData
+If the hostData, hostGrad, find, or setData methods encounter an error, they may throw an exception depending on their implementation.

-[Exception | type from hostData, hostGrad, find, or setData] If the hostData , hostGrad , find , or setData methods encounter an error during execution. |
+| [Exception | type from hostData, hostGrad, find, or setData] If the hostData, hostGrad, find, or setData methods encounter an error during execution. |

 |